Prophecy-eip/Backend/.github/ISSUE_TEMPLATE/feature.md

 ---

-**Before requesting a feature, please check that someone did not request the same feature as yours**
+**Before requesting a feature, please check that someone did not request a similar one**

 ## Feature emplacement
 - [ ] Server